kbtomic/pokemon-explorer-abysalto/pokemon-explorer/memory-bank/progress.md

 ### None Currently Identified

-- Project is in early initialization phase
+- Phase 1 foundation is complete and solid
-- No technical blockers present
+- All dependencies and tools are properly configured
-- Clear path forward established
+- Clear path forward established for Phase 2
 - All required resources available

 ## Notes and Observations